Agapostemon: Range

 Some 42 species in the genus range from Canada to Argentina.
 In cool temperate regions, there is one generation per year, with females active in the early summer and males and pre-diapausing females active in the late summer.
 Only mated females survive the winter.
 This is probably because unmated females cannot enter diapause.
 Males can often be seen in large numbers flying around shrubs with large flowers, such as Rose of Sharon.
 Agapostemon angelicus is native to the Texas high plains.
-They specialized in being pollinators for cotton.
+They specialize in being pollinators for cotton.
 They can serve as a replacement for honey bees in pollination.

 Types of flight

 Like other bees, A. texanus can fly from a short or long distance.
 Their flight patterns usually rely on flower density; they favor flowers with high densities.
 Their flight patterns best resemble those of the bumble bee and the honey bee.

 Species

 Over 40 species of Agapostemon have been identified: